Code-Institute-Submissions/francisillingworth-resubmitted-milestone-project-1/README.md

 The website is hosted by GitHub Pages and is deployed from the master branch.
 You can git clone the code to run it locally on your machine.

+You can also git clone the code to run it locally on your machine via this [Milestone Project 1 Git Hub Link](https://github.com/francisillingworth/milestone-project-1)

 ## Credits

 ### Content